blur-network/blur/CODE_OF_CONDUCT.md

 level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
-We endeavor to remove the barriers between our contributors and users, as well as any characteristics that any one may deem ancilliary to their (physical or digital) identity.
+We endeavor to remove the barriers between our contributors and users, as well as any characteristics that any one may deem ancilliary to their (physical or virtual) identity.

 We do not align with deceit, censorship, or any realm of non-truth.
-We welcome all those who seek to contribute productively to our network and environment.
+We welcome all those who seek to contribute productively to our network and its environment.

 ## Our Standards